-- 39. We would be interested in your views in the level and type of service that the Caledonian Sleeper Services should provide.
-Including: - What is the appeal of the Caledonian Sleeper Service, and if there were more early and late trains would the appeal of the sleeper services change? - What is the value of sleeper services to Fort William, Inverness and Aberdeen and are these the correct destinations, for example would Oban provide better connectivity? - What facilities should the sleeper services provide and would you pay more for better facilities?
+39. We would be interested in your views in the level and type of service that the Caledonian Sleeper Services should provide.
+Including:

+- What is the appeal of the Caledonian Sleeper Service, and if there were more early and late trains would the appeal of the sleeper services change? - What is the value of sleeper services to Fort William, Inverness and Aberdeen and are these the correct destinations, for example would Oban provide better connectivity? - What facilities should the sleeper services provide and would you pay more for better facilities?

-- (i) As a resident of Scotland the main benefit of the sleeper is that it provides instant travel.
-It allows travel for leisure or business without losing work or leisure time travelling.
-Late and/or early trains can complement the sleeper but cannot replace it.
-For universities in Scotland it makes them more attractive to students and potential employees from south of the border as it makes the distance seem less far. - (ii) The Highland Sleeper termini are the highest value for both residents and economic purposes (particularly logistics and tourism purposes).
-For Fort William it provides the only direct, no change service to London and for Inverness and Aberdeen augments the sparse London services.
-Along the route a large number of stations are served which would otherwise have no realistic service to England.
-Fort William in particular would suffer economically if the sleeper were withdrawn.
-It would seem short-sighted to remove the sleeper service to the 'adventure capital of Scotland'.
-It should also be realised that many economic decisions outside the railway have been based on the current service pattern - for example people have bought homes, established based on the current service pattern.
-It would severely impact on the quality of life for people who have bought property in one location based on the current sleeper service, if the service were relocated to a different destination.
-It would be better to keep the current service pattern but offer better connecting services to other destinations for example put a Crianlarich-Oban shuttle to meet the sleeper.
+The main appeal of the sleeper is that it provides effectively 'instant' travel between Scotland and England.
+That is, by sleeping for the journey, it is not necessary to expend any of one's useful (work or leisure) time on travelling.
+Additional late/early trains may complement the sleeper but will never replace it.

+The Fort William, Inverness and Aberdeen services represent the highest value because most of the stations served have the highest journey times to London by other modes.
+Between the three portions, a huge range of stations are served which would otherwise have no realistic service to England.
+Fort William in particular would die economically if the sleeper were withdrawn.
+It should also be realised that many economic decisions outside the railway have been based on the current service pattern - for example people have bought homes, and businesses have established premises, based on the current set of destinations.
+It would be disastrous for people who have bought property in one location based on the current sleeper service, if the service were relocated to a different destination!
+It would be better to keep the current service pattern but offer better connecting services to other destinations.